Find Affordable College Courses

 $3,776 Average Tuition & Fees

 Barton County Community College ranked #8 on this year’s Best Value Liberal Arts General Studies Schools in Kansas list.
-Located in the rural area of Great Bend, Barton Community College is a public college with a small student population.
+Located in the rural area of Great Bend, Barton Community College is a public school with a small student population.

 Read More…